Technoplatz/bi/README.md

     reboot
     ```

+2. **Downloading the Application**\
-2. Reconnect to the platform to clone the official product repository from Github.
-Then go to **bi** folder which is going to be clonned.
+Reconnect to the platform again to clone the official BI repository from Github.

     ```bash
     git clone https://github.com/technoplatz/bi.git
     ```

+    Then go to the new **bi** folder which is going to be created.

     ```bash
     cd bi
     ```

+3. **Setting the Environment Parameters**\
-3. Edit the ".env" file, replace the sample values with your own data and save the file.
-Changes should only be made in the "user parameters" section.
-It is recommended that changes in system parameters be made only by advanced users.
+Edit the ".env" file, replace the sample values with your own data and save the file.
+Changes should only be made in the user parameters section at the top of the file.

     ```bash
     TZ=Europe/Berlin